DynamicsValue/fake-xrm-easy-code-activities/README.md

 --------------------------------------------------
 This repo contains the source code for the FakeXrmEasy.CodeActivities package.

+**NOTE: This is a Windows ONLY package as System.Activities was not ported to .net core.**

 |Build|Quality Gate|Coverage|Security|Maintainability|Reliability|
 |-----| ---------- | ------ | ------ | ------------- | --------- |